How ATS Rejects Resumes Automatically – A Simple Explanation for Job Seekers

 • Resume title- “IT Support Engineer”

-Even if the responsibilities are similar, ATS may lower the score because the titles do not match exactly.
+Even if the responsibilities are similar, ATS may lower the score because the titles

 ATS does not “assume” — it matches literally.